nucleic/kiwi/docs/source/index.rst

-.. kiwi documentation master file, created by sphinx-quickstart on Mon Oct 29 21:48:45 2018.
+.. kiwi documentation main file, created by sphinx-quickstart on Mon Oct 29 21:48:45 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.